 Gentle Yoga Poses

 Yoga has been around for hundreds of years and is well-known for its health and wellness benefits.
 As you grow older, pelvic floor muscles tend to tighten up and constrict.
 Still, a regular stretch routine helps keep you flexible and encourages healthy blood flow throughout your body, including your vagina and floor muscle.

 It's important to note that kegel exercises aren't recommended for loosening a tight vagina.
 Kegel exercises are meant to strengthen pelvic core muscles in preparation for childbirth or if you suffer from urinary incontinence.

-They shouldn’t be practiced for those who have painful sexual intercourse or other pelvic floor dysfunction.
+They shouldn’t be practiced for those who have painful sexual intercourse or other pelvic floor dysfunction unless you have been seen by a pelvic floor PT and have been shown how to do the correctly for incontinence.
 It’s the constant tightening without relief that causes the pelvic floor muscles to become weak.
-Kegel exercises make it worse.
+Kegel exercises make it worse in come cases.

 The Child's Pose or Balasana is probably one of the best asanas you can incorporate into your daily routine.
 It's rejuvenating effects help calm the mind, soul, and tight vaginal muscles.
 It's a resting posture that helps calm and relaxes your entire body.

 Sit Japanese style on your mat (knees bent and folded underneath you).
 Slowly lift up your arms and stretch them forward onto the floor in front of you.
 Rest your forehead on the mat and your belly on your upper thighs.
 Continue to extend forward with your arms and back down with your tailbone.

 This opposite stretch will gently pull your pelvic floor without pain.
 Breathe into your vagina consciously and deeply.
 Imagine the muscles loosening and strengthening at the same time.